Hole in the Moon

 Hole in the Moon (חור בלבנה; Hor B'Levana) is a 1964 Israeli avant-garde-satiric movie directed by Uri Zohar.

+Synopsis

 The film was heavily influenced by the French New Wave, particularly the films of Jean-Luc Godard.
 It was a response to the Zionist dramas of the 1950s, and satirizes the form by showing the production of one of these films.
 Hole in the Moon is an avant-garde film, incorporating elements of metacinema and direct commentary on narrative cinema itself.